cheapjack/cheapjack.github.io/_posts/2016-07-23-ok-sparks-domestic-science-and-network-resilience.md

  * [RF-Craft](https://github.com/cheapjack/RF-Craft)

  The unique context of an isolated National Trust venue with no internet access pushed us to design an innovative radio messaging system with [Patrick Fenner](http://www.deferredprocrastination.co.uk) that added network resilience to the distribuiton and installation of the Minecraft Treasure Hunt.

-This could have future impact for the development of future interactive/augmented reality games and is one of the few pieces of hardware that bridges the gap between Raspberry Pi and Arduino.
-This research into contemporary radio culture acted as a bridge to the more traditional radio and telecoms communities the Ok Sparks Open Weekend invited.
+We hope this could have future impact on the development of future interactive/augmented reality games and is a handy bit of hardware that bridges the gap between Raspberry Pi and Arduino on top of the ability to send packets of data over radio.

+The basic treasure hunt game was designed to allow families to play and explore the castle together: The younger family members for example could hide the lasercut minecraft block butttons in the castle and then send the 'grown-ups' off looking for them while observing a local Minecraft Pi Edition Server in the exhibition room; once the blocks where found and the button pressed the server ( a Raspberry Pi with the RF-Craft HAT in receive mode) would respond by revealing secrets in text in the games, often teleporting the player to related gaem locations.

+It became apparent that much more elaborate iterations of the game could take place as users quickly hit the game's end as it was designed as a drop-in activity.
+Much of this part of the project was about the development of a system and tool for developing this kind of game and it became clear that it could trigger hooks and events in text adventures.
+The power of radio independent of WiFi opened up all kinds of possibilities.
+The difficulty is finding the right tools for the job and then the right well documented tools for the job with a thriving community of users of diverse technical ability.

+RF-Craft is the most in depth development I've ever done to build tools to both serve and distribute elements of my artistic practice, something I first came across with the Owl Project and their [Muio](http://muio.org/interface/) system, well before Arduino and maker cultures really got going and before easily accessible documented-for-newbies board culture fully emerged and certainly well before a 'market' existed like the one supporting companies like [pimoroni](https://shop.pimoroni.com/)

+This research into what I see as contemporary radio culture, evolved from the hardware hacking, maker and HAM communities, acted as a social bridge to the more traditional radio and telecoms communities the Ok Sparks Open Weekend invited.

+Technical people like technical things to discuss so we had strategically built a system that would act as a conversational honeypot so radio people's technical curiosity merged with game enthusiasts, families and IoT researchers in a fun way.

 Together with FACT's CloudMaker project, we developed an RF-Craft v.2.0 for the use of teachers and other practitioners to teach the internet of things.

 <img src="/images/tiffins.png" width="300">